 Successful?
 We Better Kill It

-But despite the program’s enormous success and lives saved, it was not to last.
+Despite the program’s enormous success and lives saved, it was not to last.
 Pittsburgh’s longtime mayor Joe Barr was an enthusiastic supporter of the service, but a new mayor, Pete Flaherty, was elected in 1970.
 Flaherty claimed that citizens complained that the sirens on the Freedom House ambulances bothered them, so he ordered that they not use the sirens when downtown.
 Over time, it became clear that “the negroes” had great ambulance service staffed with paramedics, but everyone else in town had terrible throw-and-go ambulance service from the police.
 Freedom House offered to expand and offer service city-wide, but the city decided to take over EMS.
 Flaherty ran on a platform of “deprivatizing” and controlling all services, which he claimed would “cut costs.”

 New medics were trained — and all were white.
 Freedom House medics were allowed to apply for jobs too, but despite promises to respect their certifications, they were later told their pioneering training was not valid: they had to take classes and tests to prove their knowledge.
 By then, a “substantial number” of Freedom House medics had earned their bachelor’s degrees, and a few even had master’s degrees; three were in pre-med.
 Yet somehow, most of these street-experienced medics who had been doing the job for years failed the tests, while brand-new medics trained by the city had no trouble passing their tests.
 The city literally took the ambulances and all equipment from Freedom House, which ran its last call on October 15, 1975, after about 45,000 emergency responses.
 Freedom House’s dispatchers, who had also been promised jobs, were also turned away.